 Tuition at Teen Challenge boarding schools is lower than most boarding schools for troubled teens near Arlington Heights, Illinois.

-While chiefly a therapeutic and life transforming program, Teen Challenge boarding schools also excel in their accredited school with fully equipped classrooms and certified teachers on campus every day.
+In addition to being a therapeutic and life-transforming program, Teen Challenge boarding schools also excel in their accredited school with fully equipped classrooms and certified teachers on campus every day.
 Credits are transferable back to the child’s home school and diplomas are awarded to teens who graduate while in a Teen Challenge school.
-Their dedication to help boys and girls grow behaviorally, spiritually, and in character is in addition to their desire to provide boys and girls with a quality education and quality care.
+Their dedication to helping boys and girls grow behaviorally, spiritually, and in character is in addition to their desire to provide boys and girls with quality education and quality care.

 Troubled Boys and Girls Come to Teen Challenge Schools from Arlington Heights, Illinois